How to Stop After Effects From Crashing

 Tip #7: Prevent Overheating

-One of our tips for After Effects that does not involve software is simply to keep the computer from overheating.
+One of our tips for how to stop After Effects from crashing that does not involve software is simply to keep the computer from overheating, which can cause After Effects to keep freezing or crashing while rendering.
 Make sure that the computer’s vents are always uncovered.
 You may also consider investing in a cooling pad for laptops to make sure the computer does not get too hot to function.

 Close all applications that are not in use to make sure that the computer’s CPU is not being overworked.